kartikk221/hyper-express/README.md

 * __Linux Optimizations:__ None.

 ### Benchmark Results
-**Note!** This was a very intensive real-world scenario thus the latencies are high.
-For most scenarios, all webservers below maintain an average response time of less than **100ms**.
+**Note!** uWebsockets.js and HyperExpress were bottlenecked by the network upload speed of the Vultr instance.
+While, Fastify and Express were bottlenecked by high CPU usage resulting in a much lower throughput with relatively higher latency numbers.
+For average use cases, all webservers below can serve requests at lower than **50ms** latency.

 |                          | Version | Requests/s | Latency | Throughput/s |
 | :--                      | --:     | :-:        | --:     | --:          |